| TRILBY AND THE

 kissed directly to his soul?
 Something from your

 own memory?
+Its

 worth a try, she conceded.
 You want

 me to do it right now?
+If

 you would.
+She

 tapped her chin, umming and erring like a person